 Yes.
 Bluebeam Revu follows the PDF standard, which allows markups made in Revu to be visible in other PDF viewers.
 However, the only way to use the unique markup features of Revu is by opening the PDF in Revu.
 Your clients who do not have Revu have two options: They can download Revu for Windows® and use the free View Mode; OR, if they are iPad® users, they can download the Bluebeam Vu app from the iOS store.
 Both options allow users to view PDFs and participate in Studio Sessions.

 Where did Bluebeam Vu go?
 Is View Mode similar to Bluebeam Vu?

 With the release of Revu 2018, the functionality of our free viewer, Vu, is now available via the View Mode built into Revu.
 View Mode allows project collaborators to view PDFs and access Studio Sessions and Studio Projects, even if they don’t own a License of Revu.
 To use this functionality, download a free trial of Revu.
 When the trial expires, you can continue to use View Mode indefinitely.

 With the release of View Mode within Revu, Vu will no longer be maintained and updated as a separate product.
 Vu 2017 and earlier versions are still available on our Downloads and Updates page.

 Is Revu localised in other languages?

-Revu is localised in English (UK), Swedish, Danish, Finnish, Norwegian, Dutch, German, Spanish, French, Italian and Korean.
+Revu is localised in English (UK), Swedish, Danish, Finnish, Norwegian, Dutch, German, Spanish, French, Italian, Korean and Japanese.

 Do I need to purchase a subscription?